 Preheat your oven to 425F.
 Cut your sweet potatoes into large chunks.
 I used mini sweet potatoes from Trader Joe's and cut them thickly on the diagonal into slices about an inch thick.
 You could use any size sweet potato and cut into one inch chunks.
 No need to peel.
 Place the sweet potatoes onto a sheet pan- I use parchment paper on mine to make cleanup suuuuper easy.
-Douse generously with olive oil, season with salt and pepper.
+Douse generously with olive oil, season with salt and pepper, toss to coat potatoes evenly.
+Pop into the oven.
 After 10 minutes take the pan out and flip the pieces over to get both sides nice and golden brown.
 Continue to check every 10 minutes until nice and golden brown on the outside and soft all the way through, about 20-30 minutes.

 While the potatoes are cooking, steam the cauli.
 Cut into florets-- they don't have to be uniform, just aim for large bite-sized pieces, about the same size as your sweet potatoes.
 Place a steamer basket into a medium pot and fill with water just up to the bottom of the basket.
 It's fine if there's a little water visible at the bottom of the basket, better to have too much water than too little.
 Put the pot over high heat until the water boils, then turn off and let sit untouched for 15 minutes.
 If you are concerned about overcooking you can check after 10 minutes.
 The cauli should be crisp-tender or cooked to your liking.